vitkl/viral_project/domain_enrichment_permutation.md

 domains_proteins = unique(viral_human_net_w_domains_d[,.(IDs_interactor_human, IDs_domain_human, domain_frequency)])

 viral_human_net_w_domains = unique(viral_human_net_w_domains_d[,.(IDs_interactor_viral, IDs_interactor_human, IDs_domain_human, domain_frequency_per_IDs_interactor_viral, fold_enrichment)])
+# remove viral proteins with no corresponding human domains from this version of the data: we can't calculate the probability of viral protein - human domain interaction if there isn't any.
+However, permutations of viral-human interaction network are performed on all interactions including the one's when human partner doesn't have any domains, viral_human_net contains all interactions.
+viral_human_net_w_domains = viral_human_net_w_domains[IDs_domain_human != "",]
 ```

 ## Calculate fold enrichment distribution of each viral protein in any domain and plot a few examples